incmix-ui/incmix-ui/.notes/previous-maintainers.md

 # Hall of Maintainers

-Here's a list previous maintainers who have helped grow Chakra UI but are no longer on the team.
+Here's a list previous maintainers who have helped grow Incmix UI but are no longer on the team.

 | Maintainer Name                 | Components         |